‘Alaskan Bush People’ Rumors: Fans Blame Brown Family Haters For Show’s Demise?

 Many of the Brown family fans blamed the “haters” for forcing the show into possible cancellation.

-“Fans have rallied to the defence of the Brown family from Alaskan Bush People — after others branded it “fake” and called for it to be taken off air.
+“Fans have rallied to the defense of the Brown family from Alaskan Bush People — after others branded it “fake” and called for it to be taken off air.
 The Discovery series has long been plagued by claims that it is “fake” in the way it portrays the Brown family struggling to live off the land — and that the family are well off financially.
 But after the so-called “haters” targeted a string of recent posts on the Alaskan Bush People Facebook page, fans have taken to the comments in their hordes to back the family — saying they love it for what it is.”

 Now available on #NowTV – Alaskan Bush People 3.23 for 29 days https://t.co/UNwgKCo5gg pic.twitter.com/Sa456VjJdo